 All of the Company's trade and other receivables have been reviewed for indicators of impairment.

-Certain trade receivables were found to be impaired and an allowance for credit losses has been recorded accordingly.
+Certain trade receivables were found to be impaired and an allowance for credit losses has been recorded accordingly in quarter ended December 31, 2018.